automotive-grade-linux/docs-sources/docs/getting-started/machines/qemu.md

 By default, the build process puts the resulting image in the Build Directory:

 ```
+<build_directory>/tmp/deploy/images/qemux86-64/

+e.g.

 <build_directory>/tmp/deploy/images/qemux86-64/agl-demo-platform-qemux86-64.vmdk.xz
 ```

+**Note:**

+If you built your image with bitbake, you can now just use the ``runqemu`` wrapper.

+**Note:**
+If you need to run it outside of the bitbake environment or need special settings for hardware pass-through or the like, read on:

 ## 3. Deploying the AGL Demo Image